oleksandra-missa/web-data-scraper/README.md

 A flexible command-line tool for scraping links from paginated web listings.

-This tool extracts links from multiple pages based on user-defined URL structure, HTML class names, and other parameters.
-You can save the HTML files locally for inspection or scrape directly from memory.
+This script extracts links from multiple pages based on a user-defined base URL and HTML class.
+It supports optional saving of raw HTML files and exports the results to a CSV file.

 ---

 ## 🚀 Features

 - Scrapes links across paginated listings
+- Automatically handles relative URLs by inferring domain from the base URL
 - Customizable:
   - Pagination query parameter (e.g., `page`, `stranka`)
   - HTML class used for link anchors
-  - Domain for relative URLs
-- Option to save raw HTML pages or skip them
+- Optional saving of raw HTML pages
-- Exports results to CSV
+- Exports unique links to CSV

 ---

 ## 📦 Requirements

 - Python 3.7+
-- Dependencies:
-  - `requests`
-  - `beautifulsoup4`
-  - `pandas`

-Install using:
+- Install dependencies with:

 ```bash
 pip install -r requirements.txt
 ```

-Sample `requirements.txt`:
+**requirements.txt:**

 ```
 requests